gamesrc-ver-recreation/build/notes-restoration.md

 - In fact, it's known that a few functions won't perfectly match in layout for the 19960320 and earlier revisions of ENGINE.OBJ.
-The exact list of involved functions depends on the revision, but a few examples are wallscan, initengine, drawmasks and completemirror; Especially the latter.
+The exact list of involved functions depends on the revision, but a few examples are initengine, drawmasks and completemirror; Especially the latter.
 - Use DOBUILD.BAT to build the desired files (don't call wmake directly), or DOCLEAN.BAT to remove them.